![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() ![]() |

 a slight excess amount of tetramethylammonium chloride was used:

-to assure that the material becomes completely dry.
 After two days, a yellow dry and non-sticky powdered solid is obtained.
 The material does not look crystalline, it looks like amorphous powder.
 The final result is shown in the picture below.
 This is a small vial with a volume of

 2.5 ml or so.
 The powder is quite fluffy and contains a lot of air.